Alpha lipoic acid

 Buy R Alpha Lipoic Acid supplement product 50 mg capsule

-Physician Formulas uses the highest quality raw material.
+Highest quality raw material.
 R-ALA is much more potent (2 times on average) than commonly sold alpha lipoic acid which contains both the R and S forms.
 The S form is chemically the mirror image of the R form and is not useful to the body.
 ALA is not a vitamin since the body can make some.
 A vitamin is a substance that the body cannot make enough of and additional amounts have to come from foods otherwise serious illnesses can occur.

-Buy R Alpha Lipoic acid supplement product
+Buy Alpha Lipoic acid supplement high quality at 50 mg

 Suggested use: For long term use, 10 to 50 mg of R- alpha lipoic acid capsule a few times a week is quite adequate.
 For smaller amounts, you may open a capsule by pulling on each end and drop some of it in water or juice.
 A capsule is best taken in the morning with breakfast.
 If you plan to take higher amounts, please do so under medical supervision.

 What is the best brand alpha lipoic product to buy?

 This is nearly impossible to say since there are hundreds of companies that sell such products.
 Chances are the vast majority that you buy are good products.

 If you're taking a conventional lipoic acid supplement, you're likely only getting half or less of the benefit of natural lipoic acid.
 Thus, 50 mg of R alpha lipoic acid is equivalent to 100 mg of synthetic alpha lipoic acid.
 When you buy R alpha lipoic acid supplements, you only need half the dosage of regular ALA supplements.